nas5w/typeofnan-javascript-quizzes/content/questions/map-letters-to-numbers/index.md

 <!-- explanation -->

-A `map` will iterate over each item in a list replacing the item with some returned value.
-In this example, each letter is replaced by a corresponding object's key value pair.
+The `map` method will create a new array from an existing array by performing a specified transformation on each array item.
+In this example, each letter is replaced by a corresponding object's value.